-In the context of the ENTSO-E MAF study [20], a new methodology for incorporating the temperature sensitivity of the load has been developed.
-This new method relates the daily minimal and maximal power to the daily temperature (average over 24 hours).
+As was done for the analysis of the winter 2018-2019, again the ENTSO-E MAF methodology for incorporating the temperature sensitivity of the load will be used.
+This method relates the daily minimal and maximal power to the daily temperature (average over 24 hours).
 Furthermore, instead of a linear relationship, a cubical relationship is used which allows to capture in systematic way effects like saturation, while preserving the level of accuracy of the linear method previously used.

-Elia has chosen to implement this new method, developed in the context of ENTSO-E, for the analysis of winter 2018-19.
 This allows the volume determination of strategic reserves to be more consistent with the methods developed at the European level.